Voxelum/minecraft-launcher-core-node/README.md

     const resolvedVersion: ResolvedVersion = await Version.parse(minecraftLocation, minecraftVersionId);
 ```

 Get the report of the version.
-It can check if version missing assets/libraries.
+It can also check if the version is missing assets/libraries.

 ```ts
     import { Versoin, VersionDiagnosis } from "@xmcl/version";